insta-advance/qt5-qbs/README.md

 # Qt on QBS

-## About the repository

-This repository is designed as an alternative to the qt5.git(link) repository, with a similar structure of submodules.
-Only those which have been ported to QBS are contained here.

 ## About the project

-This project explores the usefulness of building Qt(link) with QBS(link), with the goal of creating faster base builds, faster iteration times when developing Qt, benefiting from the improved developer experience Qt Creator provides when using QBS, and to make porting to new platforms easier by bypassing the
+This project explores the usefulness of building Qt using QBS(link), with the goal of creating faster base builds, faster iteration times when developing Qt, benefiting from the improved developer experience Qt Creator provides when using QBS, and to make porting to new platforms easier by bypassing the